Syria crisis - your questions answered

 Does CAFOD support western military intervention?

-We welcome the fact that the British government has committed £600 million in aid to support people affected by the crisis.
+We welcome the fact that the British government has committed £800 million in aid to support people affected by the crisis, and we continue to urge politicians to do all they can to push for peace.

 The refugees are living wherever they can find shelter - in camps, cowsheds, derelict or half-built buildings, even in the open air.
 Children are often traumatised after seeing their parents killed or homes destroyed in front of them.
 They urgently need peace and the opportunity to go home and rebuild their lives.